 In 2014 Taranaki SAFER Centre experienced financial and governance difficulties and decided to merge with WellStop.

 This brought a new perspective to the agency as they also provided services for victims/survivors in the Taranaki area.

-As well, in 2014 WellStop became an ACC supplier and all teams now have ACC registered counsellors offering services for victims/survivors under ACC sensitive claims.
+As well, in 2014 WellStop became an ACC supplier, WellStop has a team of ACC registered counsellors offering services for victims/survivors under ACC sensitive claims.

-The three most recent rural offices (Taumaranui, Wairoa and Hawera) were set up in response to gaining contracts for Sexual Abuse Crisis Services, funded by MSD.
+The three most recent rural offices (Taumarunui, Wairoa and Hawera) were set up in response to gaining contracts for Sexual Harm Crisis Support Services, funded by MSD.